 the “Kafkaesque black farce” continued from where it had left off—with Donegal allowed bridge a 20-year gap between titles, helped in no small part by a nightmare opening quarter for Mayo as Michael Murphy—whose father is from Mayo—launched a rocket of a shot into the goal after three minutes.
 Then, in the eleventh minute, Colm McFadden seized the ball from the grasp of Kevin Keane and slid it into the net for a second Donegal goal.
 Mayo only got on the score sheet after sixteen minutes and never led at any point during the match.
 They eventually lost with thirteen points to Donegal’s two goals and eleven.

 They lost again in 2013, this time by a single point to Dublin.

-Today they lost again to Dublin by 1 point.
+Today they lost again this time to Tyrone by 5 points.
 So the curse has not yet been lifted.

 Mayo however is not the only team to be cursed, following are a few more examples.

 Some allege that there was a curse placed on the Boston Red Sox, who failed to win a World Series after 1918, apparently due to the selling of Babe Ruth to the New York Yankees.